starrchen/tunr_sinatra/readme.md

     - When we give the `erb` method an argument of `:home`, the method looks in the __views/__ directory of the project for a file named home.erb and takes the contents of that file as its template string.

-    - Make that __/views__ directory and add a file home.erb.
+    - Make that __views/__ directory and add a file home.erb.

     - In home.erb, first add some HTML (no need to worry about embedding ruby just yet) and check it out at localhost:4567

 - The erb method will also check for a layout.erb file where you define the part of the template shared by all the pages in our app (e.g. head/body elements, header/footer, navigation bar, etc).
-In layout.erb we have our first line of embedded ruby: `<%= yield %>`.
-This tells the method to render the named template (`:home`) at this point.
-In the below steps, regularly checkout localhost:4567 and reflect on the effects of your code changes
+In layout.erb need to include a line of embedded ruby with the keyword `<%= yield %>`.
+This tells the method to render the named template (`:home`) at this point in the layout.erb template.
+In the below steps, regularly check out localhost:4567 and consider the effects of your code changes

     - Make a layout.erb file in views/